 Everybody runs (or walks) on the same day.
 Marathon, half-marathon and shorter distances.
 We welcome all participants.

 After each run we count the number of participants and countries represented and celebrate every kilometer or mile conquered.
 Maybe we’ll even get to set a world record.
 There are lots of titles up for grabs (see registry).
 If we hit more than 5,030 runners or 55 countries, the first title is ours.

 Ideally, people use a tracking device and submit a screenshot after the run.
 But even if you don’t want to run with such a gadget, this is fun and we’ll welcome your participation.

 Everybody gets a personal start number, which they’ll get to keep for all future runs.
 There’ll also be a nice and shiny certificate for everyone who participated.

-We ‘borrowed a page’ from the practice at the Tour De France and celebrate our Lanterne Rouge for each run: The person who finishes the marathon distance in the longest amount of time, while still finishing on the day of the event (subject to your consent to being celebrated).
+We ‘borrowed a page’ from the Tour De France and celebrate our Lanterne Rouge for each run: The person who finishes the marathon distance in the longest amount of time, while still finishing on the day of the event (subject to your consent to being celebrated).